FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Question submitted by Councillor E. Secas

-**I will ask the Mayor if he has had any engagement with the Office of Public Works (OPW)**

-**which was commissioned in September 2023 to identify a suitable site for a Garda Station**

-**in Castletroy, and if he can request the OPW to provide an official statement on the matter.**
+**I will ask the Mayor if he has had any engagement with the Office of Public Works (OPW)which was commissioned in September 2023 to identify a suitable site for a Garda Stationin Castletroy, and if he can request the OPW to provide an official statement on the matter.**
 ---
 13